 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall 7/1
+D9 Fall 7/1 Х

 D9 Winter

-D9 Spring 12/1
+D9 Spring 12/1 Х

-D9 Summer 4/1
+D9 Summer 4/1 Х

 D10 Yes No

-D10 Does an open admission policy, if reported, apply to

-transfer students?

-D11 Describe additional requirements for transfer admission, if applicable:

-Transfer Credit Policies

-D12 Report the lowest grade earned for any course that may be 0 transferred for credit: C

-D13 Number Unit Type

-D13 Maximum number of credits or courses that may be 45 cr.

-transferred from a two-year institution: 45

-D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: 90 cr.
-D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: 15.00 D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30.00

-D17 Describe other transfer credit policies:
+D10 Does an open admission policy, if reported, apply to transfer students? Х D11 Describe additional requirements for transfer admission, if a oplicable: Transfer Credit Policies D12 Report the lowest grade earned for any course that may be transferred for credit: С D13 Number Unit Type T D13 Maximum number of credits or courses that may be transferred from a two-year institution: 90 Credits DII Number Hadt True a T D14 D14 Maximum number of credits or courses that may be transferred from a four-year institution: Number 90 Unit Type Credits - D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: 15.00 D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30.00 D17 7 Describe other transfer credit policies: Ferris will accept up to 90 credits from another university.
+45 credits towards an Associate's degree and 90 credits towards a Bachelor's degree.